Have you heard of Meatless Monday?

 - Naturally release the pressure

 The longer I was in the cloth community, the more I became interested and concerned with my families carbon footprint.

 Going vegan or vegetarian wasn’t an option, but Meatless Monday was something that I could live with and I have learned to love all things lentil!

 Now that you’ve been convinced to add some more lentils to your life - you’ll need a way to store those bulk legumes!

 In my pantry I have a mix of mason jars and Planet Wise Leak-Proof Bags.

-Click HERE to grab some Planet Wise Leak-Proof Bags today!
+Start grabbing some of the Planet Wise Leak-Proof Bags today!